hkamel/MCW-IoT-for-business/Whiteboard design session/WDS student guide - IoT for business.md

 3. What would you recommend using to separately send bus location and speed data at regular intervals?

-4. Describe how you would send traffic light telemetry, and in turn, have the traffic lights receive commands to update their timing.
+4. Describe how you would send traffic light telemetry, and in turn, have the traffic lights receive commands to update their timing

 5. Using your ingest service, how would you handle critical messages separately to route them to custom endpoints based on message properties?

 *Data and visualization*

 1. Keeping the requirement for ease of use and flexibility in mind, how would you propose storing time series data for all the IoT devices?
 Is there a need for secondary storage?